andres-fr/skerch/README.md

 # What is `skerch`?

 `skerch` is a Python package to compute different sketched linear operations, such as SVD/EIGH, diagonal/triangular approximations and operator norms.
 See the [documentation](https://skerch.readthedocs.io/en/latest/index.html) for more details and usage examples.
+Main features:

-* Built on top of PyTorch, naturally supporting CPU and CUDA, as well as complex datatypes.
+* Built on top of PyTorch, naturally supports CPU and CUDA, as well as complex datatypes.
 Very few dependencies otherwise
 * Rich API for matrix-free linear operators, including matrix-free noise sources (Rademacher, Gaussian, SSRFT...)
 * Efficient parallelized and distributed computations
 * Support for out-of-core operations via [HDF5](https://www.h5py.org/)